fluxcd/helm-operator/docs/references/helmrelease-custom-resource.md

   # chart: ...
   valuesFrom:
   - configMapKeyRef:
-      # Name of the config map, must be in the same namespace as the
+      # Name of the config map
-      # HelmRelease
       name: default-values  # mandatory
+      # Namespace of the config map
+      namespace: my-ns      # optional; defaults to HelmRelease namespace
       # Key in the config map to get the values from
       key: values.yaml      # optional; defaults to values.yaml
       # If set to true successful retrieval of the values file is no